JackyVSO/Starcraft/index.md

     </tr>  </tbody>
 </table>

 This leaves little room for doubt about who has been the best player in this era of Starcraft.
-However, FlaSh hasn't played since 2020, and when we'll check a ranking that prioritizes recent performance in a moment, the story will be more ambiguous.
+However, FlaSh hasn't played since 2020, and when, in a moment, we'll check a ranking that privileges recent performance, the story will be more ambiguous.

 Now let's take a look at the top players in each matchup: